Sun & Clouds. Warm, but Less Humid…

 Tuesday:

-Sun and clouds.
+Periods of rain and thunderstorms.
 Humid.
-Scattered showers are possible.
 Highs in the upper 70s.

 Keep it here for a no nonsense, no hype forecast.